thesaurabhkushwaha/Eventhetic-Mini-project/README.md

 * This project will be re-done and re-designed using Django with basic user authentication and better use of code.

-* This was submitted as "Mini project" under the "Web Technologies" subject of seventh semester BE CSE degree by me.
+* This was submitted as "Mini project" under the "Web Technologies" subject of 7h semester (2019) BE CSE degree by me.

-> **TRIGGER WARNING**:
+> **NOTE**:
 > 1. Boilerplate code everywhere and minimal design effort.
 > 2. Windows watermark.
+> 3. All data shown in screenshots is